 And if you don't buy it today, remember to stop by when you do!
 Through these links you will not only get a competitive price and the best customer care, but also I will receive a small percentage at no additional cost to you.
 That's what allows me to keep offering you reviews like the one on this page.

 With Suunto 7 I find mixed feelings.
 On one hand I put myself in the shoes of the user Suunto wanted to make this watch for and I sincerely believe that they have managed to meet their needs.
 It is a very well made watch in which everything works as it should, and while short of options it's very easy to use when we are talking sports.

 However, I also have a sense of frustration.
 But not to the Suunto 7, but to Suunto directly.
 I think the Suunto 7 is a magnificent watch thanks to its construction quality, appearance, sensors, etc. But I feel frustrated because Suunto has fallen back into the same mistake they already made with the Spartans.

 They still don't seem to understand that they should be a software company, that's what the market is demanding.
-Perhaps it is because of its corporate culture as Suunto is just another brand within the conglomerate that we find under the umbrella of Amer Sports (with brands such as Salomon, Arcteryx, ENVE, Atomic and many others) and are focused on making premium quality products.
-If you take a look at those brands, they're all sporting goods, but none of them depends on software.
-Yes, there's Sports Tracker, but it's a company they bought in 2015 and in which there's hardly been any changes since.
+Perhaps it is because of its corporate culture as Suunto is just another brand within the conglomerate that we find under the umbrella of Amer Sports (with brands like Salomon, Arcteryx, ENVE, Atomic and many others) and are focused on making "premium" quality products.
+If we take a look at those brands they are all sporting goods, but none rely on software.
+Yes, there is Sports Tracker, but that's a company they bought in 2015 and there has been little change since then.